-Here’s an idea we can all get behind: in an ideal workplace, communication between employees would be open, friendly, and professional.
-Projects would get completed successfully and on time since all key players would be fully informed of their roles and responsibilities.
+Here’s an idea we can all get behind: in an ideal workplace, team communication and collaboration would be open, friendly, and professional.
 Questions would be asked freely and answered clearly in a timely manner.
+Your work would be organized nicely in your project management software.
+Projects would get completed on time.
+All team members would be fully informed of their roles and responsibilities.
 All of the cogs would run smoothly like impeccable clockwork.

-Unfortunately, the majority of workplaces do not operate quite that smoothly.
-Misunderstandings, arguments, and missed deadlines all add up to quite a bit of stress for everyone involved.
+But unfortunately, the majority of workplaces do not operate quite that smoothly.
+Misunderstandings, disagreements, and missed deadlines all add up to quite a bit of stress for everyone involved.
 But the ideal is worth striving for, right?
 So how can you improve communication and get your team to act like… well, a team?

 We can’t promise this post will get your team to communication nirvana, but the tips will surely help your team communicate better!
 Take a look at these 15 communication strategies that you can begin using now.

 Top 10 Team Communication Strategies